vectorgrp/vector-vscode-vcast/README.md

 This extension extends the VS Code Test Explorer.

-To use the extension, open a folder that contains one or more VectorCAST test environments, then click on the Test Explorer "Flask" icon in the activity bar.
-Within a few seconds a list of test environments will be displayed with a list of units, functions, and tests for each environment.
+To use the extension, open a folder that contains one or more VectorCAST test environments, and click on the Test Explorer "Flask" icon in the activity bar to open the VS Code Test Explorer pane.
+Within a few seconds a list of VectorCAST test environments will be displayed with a list of units, functions, and tests for each environment.

-If you want to initialize a workspace or folder for VectorCAST testing, simply run the command: "VectorCAST Test Explorer: Configure" from the command palette (Use: ctrl-shift-p or View->Command Palette to access), or click on the "Flask" icon in the activity bar, and then click "Configure VectorCAST Tests".
+If your workspace does not contain any VectorCAST test environments, you can start testing by right clicking on any C or C++ file in the explorer tree, and choosing "Create VectorCAST Environment".
+This action will automatically activate the extension, and start the environment build process.

+A final option to manually activate the extension without building an environment, is to choose the "VectorCAST Test Explorer: Configure" from the command palette.
+(Use: ctrl-shift-p or View->Command Palette to access).

-Once the extension is configured, you will be able to use the following features:
+Once the extension is activated, you will be able to use the following features:

 ## Features